Peanut Coriander Chutney Recipe

 Peanut coriander chutney served in a bowl.

 We eat South Indian food at least once a week.
-I like to play around with chutneys and try to make a new version to give a twist to the meal.
-I tried this delicious chutney with peanuts and coriander this time, and it was a hit.
+I like to play around with chutneys and try to make new versions to add a twist to the meal.
+I tried this delicious chutney with peanuts and cilantro this time, and it was a hit.
 Try it!

 Peanut Coriander Chutney is a South Indian chutney made with fresh coriander leaves, roasted peanuts, yogurt, tamarind pulp, and spices.
 This vegetarian and gluten-free accompaniment is nutty, tangy, refreshing, and has a beautiful green hue.

-I cook the coriander and curry leaves before blending them with other ingredients as this process gives a nice flavor to the chutney.
-But you can add skip the cooking process and blend all the ingredients together as is for a taste change.
-The non cooked version also tastes delicious.
+I cook the coriander and curry leaves before blending them with other ingredients, as this process gives a nice flavor to the chutney.
+But you can add, skip the cooking, and blend all the ingredients together as is for a different taste.
+The non-cooked version also tastes delicious.

 Serve it with idli, dosa, uttapam, appe, plain parathas, or any Indian-style meal.